christopherseaman/oosterhouse/FEEDBACK.md

 3. **Equal Variance Assumption**: Our t-tests assume equal variances by default

 Note: While our code uses 'omit' for handling potential missing values, our analysis of the dataset shows no missing values in any of the analysis variables, so this is unlikely to contribute to p-value differences with SPSS.

-We've updated the code to show both raw and FDR-adjusted p-values for easier comparison with SPSS.